-Let’s face it – a growing trend in the exhibition, event and trade show industry is all about in-booth engagements that create meaningful interactions with customers and prospects.
+Let’s face it – a growing trend in the exhibition, event and trade show industry is all about trade show booth engagements that create meaningful interactions with customers and prospects.
 As mentioned in previous posts, it’s important to first attract attendees to your exhibit, and then to offer them the opportunity to interact and engage with your staff.
 Thus, it is essential for your exhibit design to encompass clear and distinct zones throughout its space.
-After 25 years in business, our team of industry veterans has put together some helpful tips to share when it comes to zoning engagements in your next exhibit design.
+After 25 years in business, our team of industry veterans has put together some helpful tips to share when it comes to zoning engagements in your next custom exhibit design.

 It’s not always about having a flashy design to drive traffic to your booth.
 Oftentimes it’s about creating a customer-centric engagement to appeal to potential customers’ emotions and imagination.
 One way to better understand who your customer is and how you can help solve their problems is through buyer personas.
-This background research is crucial to your exhibit design and it helps to create a plan to intrigue your target attendees.
+This background research is crucial to your trade show exhibit design and it helps to create a plan to intrigue your target attendees.

 Knowing that you will offer customer-centric engagements will influence the overall design of the booth and will let the designer know that the flow within the exhibit will be critical to engagement access and success.
 This type of zoned design indicates where both booth staff and show attendees should direct their focus and attention.